PedaAutomation/peda-docs/README.md

   }
 }
 ```
-The slave can also add additional parameters to the data object which will get send to the logic parsing the command.
+The slave can also add additional parameters to the data object which will get sent to the logic parsing the command.